Net Price Calculator

 - In the case of divorced, separated, or remarried parents, the custodial parent (the primary parent the student lived with most in the past 12 months) should provide their financial information.
 If the custodial parent is remarried, the step-parent must also provide their information in the NPC.

-- Divorced and separated parents may both independently use the NPC for an estimate of the cost of an Occidental education.
-However, bear in mind that Occidental expects both custodial and noncustodial parents to contribute toward college costs and participate in the financial aid application process.
+- Divorced and separated parents should both independently use the NPC for an estimate of the cost of an Occidental education.
+Bear in mind that Occidental expects both custodial and noncustodial parents to contribute toward college costs and participate in the financial aid application process.

 email@example.com | phone: (323) 259-2548 | fax: (323) 341-4961